SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.7 -->

-In the Dashboards app and the Application Framework, dashboards, app pages and app panels now all have a “Fit to view” setting that, when enabled, will make sure the items in question are automatically adapted to fit the screen.
+In the Dashboards app and the Low-Code Apps, dashboards, app pages, and app panels now all have a “Fit to view” setting that, when enabled, will make sure the items in question are automatically adapted to fit the screen.

 #### Web apps - Data table component: Sorting, grouping and filtering options \[ID_33403\] \[ID_33433\] \[ID_33454\]